vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 HUGGINGFACEHUB_API_TOKEN = hf_KKNWfBqgwCUOHdHFrBwQ.....
 ```

 Ensure the name "HUGGINGFACEHUB_API_TOKEN" remains unchanged, as it is crucial for authentication purposes.

+Finally create a data folder in the project's root directory, designated as the central repository for storing PDF documents.
+You can add some sample PDFs for testing purposes; for instance, I am using the  <u><a href="https://arxiv.org/pdf/2207.02696.pdf">Yolo V7</a></u> and <u><a href="https://arxiv.org/abs/1706.03762">Transformers</a></u> paper for demonstration.
+It's important to note that this designated folder will function as our primary source for data ingestion.

 It seems like everything is in order, and we're all set!

 ### Step 1 : Extracting the relevant information